Skip to content

 Under Minnesota’s carry laws alcohol, refusal of a chemical test is not a crime.
 (Though it is a crime inder Minnesota DUI alcohol laws.)

-But a prosecutor could prosecute a carrying under the influence crime using other evidence of impairment, if any.
+But a prosecutor could prosecute a “carrying under the influence” crime using other evidence of impairment, if any.
 Compare to a DUI case: if the prosecutor has no chemical test evidence, they can’t prosecute for being over the arbitrary legal limit.
-But they can prosecute for Driving Under the Influence if there is other evidence of impaired driving.
+But they can prosecute for “Driving Under the Influence” if there is other evidence of impaired driving.

 “Can I legally carry in a bar in Minnesota?”

-Generally, yes, if you have a Minnesota carry permit, you can carry a handgun in a bar in Minnesota.
-But it’s illegal to carry under the influence or over 0.04, in a bar, or any public place.
+Generally, yes, if you have a Minnesota carry permit, you can carry a handgun in a bar in Minnesota (unless they ask you to leave).
+But it’s illegal to carry under the influence, or over 0.04 in a bar or any other public place.
+Because the 0.04 alcohol concentration level is so very low, avoiding alcohol completely when you carry in a bar (or elsewhere), makes sense

 So, yes you can legally carry in a bar in Minnesota.
-But the exception would be a bar that properly posts a “no guns” sign, or gives a verbal request to leave.
+(But the exception would be a bar that properly posts a “no guns” sign, or gives a verbal request to leave.)
+Regardless, you can’t legally carry in public, anywhere, when over 0.04 alcohol concentration.

-“Is there an exception for police & LEO, Carrying Under the Influence?”
+“Exception for police, Carrying Under the Influence?”

-Conflict-of-interest issues may arise since the law enforcement jurisdiction that would investigate such a crime by a police officer, would typically be the employer of that law enforcement agency.
+No. Minnesota’s Carry Under the Influence law has no exceptions for police and other law enforcement officers.
+Police can carry in a bar, just like anyone with a permit to carry.
+They just can’t lawfully carry over 0.04 BAC.
+Conflict-of-interest issues may arise since the law enforcement jurisdiction that would investigate, would typically be the employer.
 Co-workers may be unwilling to investigate a violation by their fellow police officer.

 Gun Crimes Defense Attorney